taylorzzzz/Chirp-Webpage/wp-content/plugins/mailchimp-for-woocommerce/plugin_overview.md

 All set!
 When you click **Save all changes**, we’ll start syncing your WooCommerce customers to Mailchimp.
 To view progress, check the **Sync Status** tab.

-If you have no lists in your Mailchimp account, you will be given the option to create a new list on the **List Defaults** tab.
+If you have no audiences in your Mailchimp account, you will be given the option to create a new list on the **List Defaults** tab.
 To create a new list, set your list defaults, and click **Save all Changes** when you’re done.
 We’ll create a Mailchimp list for you, and begin the data sync.

 ![List Defaults tab](https://cloud.githubusercontent.com/assets/19805049/18956260/cffd3926-8628-11e6-9c68-9fe3c964c75c.png)